larryhudson/aiderbot/README.md

 ## Celery Task Queue

 The application uses Celery, a distributed task queue, to manage and execute code analysis and modification tasks asynchronously.
 This allows the app to handle multiple requests simultaneously and remain responsive while time-consuming tasks are processed in the background.

+The main tasks handled by Celery are:
+- Creating pull requests for issues
+- Handling issue comments
+- Handling pull request review comments

+This asynchronous processing ensures that the webhook endpoint can quickly acknowledge receipt of events and delegate the time-consuming work to background tasks.

 This is an experiment and is still in early development, so expect bugs!